maxkore/Web-Design-Cozort/README.md

 This is my project for fourth period Mr Cozort Class

-My project is a roster site fot a club water polo team with a password page
+My project is a roster site for a club water polo team with a password page